hasancolak/weather-app/README.md

 ## Testing

 TDD is one of the best practice of software development technique.
-In this project, I have just developed some basic test show integration.
+In this project, I have just developed some basic tests integration.

 On the other hand adding integration and e2e testing are also required practice of software development technique.